Married at First Sight (American TV series): Season 6

 Shawniece Jackson and Jephte Pierre welcomed their first child, a baby girl named Laura Denise Pierre, in August 2018.

-Jonathan Francetic and relationship expert Dr. Jessica Griffin revealed they had struck up a romance following his time on the show when Griffin announced she would not be returning to Married At First Sight as an expert for Season 9.
+Jonathan Francetic and relationship expert Jessica Griffin revealed they had struck up a romance following his time on the show when Griffin announced she would not be returning to Married At First Sight as an expert for Season 9.
 They began dating more than five months after the season wrapped.
 The pair became engaged in April 2019.
 Their original wedding date was set for October 2020 but was postponed due to the COVID-19 pandemic.
 As of October 18, 2022, Fracentic and Griffin are officially married.

 In September 2020, Jaclyn married Dane, with whom she had been in a relationship with since late 2018.
 As of 2021, Ryan is still single.

 Season 7

 The seventh season was renewed by Lifetime, and featured couples from Dallas, with the premiere airing on July 10, 2018.
 The couples were: